alvfig/shell_totp/README.md

 ```
 $ sudo apt install xsel
 ```
-And if you install `openssl-tool` it can encrypt the secrets file, largely increasing the security of your keys.
+And if you install `openssl-tool` it can encrypt the secrets file, largely increasing the security of your secrets.
 ```
 $ sudo apt install openssl-tool
 ```